hschneider/neutralino-autoupdate/README.md

 ## Translate the GUI

 To translate the GUI to **any language**, just submit the translated strings with the **customLang** parameter.
-So the whole procedure looks like this:
+So for e.g. a french translation the whole procedure looks like this:

 ```js
 let opt = {